Risheit/Scenes/docs/ExampleUseCase.md

 ```

-The CombatManager and Player singletons are created, dealing with the external game states that Scenes will not control.
+The CombatManager singleton is created, dealing with the external game states and objects that Scenes doesn't control.
-These singletons provide various global functions accessed in scenes through `cm.func()` or `player.func()`.

-The class Monster provides information about monsters that the
-player will fight in the battle room.
+The class Player provides information on the game's player, while the class Monster provides information about monsters that the player will fight in the battle room.

 ```
-struct ExternalVars {
-	Monster const& monster,
-	...
-}
+void initializeVarFunc(...);

 main()
 {
+    Player player{...};
+    Monster monster{...};
 	...
-	Monster nextMonster = Monster();
-	ExternalVars ext = ExternalVars(
-		nextMonster,
+    Scenes::EventMap emap = {
+      {"initializeVar", Scenes::Event([player, monster](string s) -> int {
+            player.hp = 10;
             ...
-	);
+            return 0;
+      }},
+      {"dealDamage", Scenes::makeEvent(player.dealDamage, ...)},
+      {"dealDamage", Scenes::makeEvent(monster.chooseMonster, ...)};
       ...
+    };
+	...
 }
 ```

-For a ScriptReader to be able to access external variables or objects that aren't global or singletons, it must be provided references to those variables through a structure passed to the object during compilation.
-The ExternalVars struct `ext` serves this purpose in this example, created containing references to the `nextMonster` local variable.
+While ScriptReader comes with a standard set of Events that it can always run, creating custom events requires the ScriptReader to be given a custom Event Map, a map from string Event names to the events that they call.
+These Events can be initialized through an Event constructor or through the `Scenes::makeEvent` function.

 ## Initializing Scenes
 ```